Ng Xuan Hui

 Ng Xuan Hui (黄玄慧 (Huáng Xuánhuì); born 1977) is a former Singaporean sailor and three-time Singapore National Olympic Council Sportsgirl of the Year in 1991, 1992, and 1993.
 She was a gold medalist at the 1991 and 1993 Southeast Asian Games.

 Ng is the eldest child of International Olympic Committee vice-president Ng Ser Miang.

+She graduated from Massachusetts Institute Technology with a Bachelor of Science degree in Economics.
+She worked as a research assistant at the International Monetary Fund, and as an investment banker at JPMorgan, Goldman Sachs and Citigroup.

+Ng took up photography in 2010.
+She photographs and creates videos of nature.
+Her images are currently represented by Foto Relevancegallery in Houston, Texas, with her debut solo show "Interludes" in 2021.
+She was recently interviewed by BBC World Service’s Cultural Frontline on “Creativity and Mental Health” and is a regular contributor to ELEMENTS landscape photography magazine.